lbsa71/lbsa71.github.io/unsung-heroes/chapters/chapter_07_humans.md

-# Chapter 7: Humans
+# Chapter 7: Representation

-With humans came the capacity to imagine worlds that did not yet exist.
+With the symbolic minds came the capacity to imagine worlds that did not yet exist.

 They built models of the future inside structures of folded protein and electrical potential.
 They represented things.
 Abstract symbols stood in for concrete objects.
 Sounds became words.
 Words became stories.
 Stories became predictions.